Can Vitamins Help Me Sleep Better? The Best Vitamins and Minerals for Sleep

 How do you know if you have a vitamin or mineral deficiency?
 Vitamin deficiency signs and symptoms could include:

-Iron deficient symptoms can include low energy, restless leg syndrome, cold hands and feet, headache, fast heart rate, and sleep deprivation.
+Iron deficiency symptoms can include low energy, restless leg syndrome, cold hands and feet, headache, fast heart rate, and sleep deprivation.
 Low levels of iron can exacerbate feelings of stress and anxiety.

 Vitamin D deficiency can be supplemented by spending more time in the sun and eating fatty fish.
 If you find that you are constantly sick with colds and flu, you feel exhausted and depressed.
 You could be low in vitamin D.